UsrCletus/yaourt-install/README.md

 You can use this script to upgrade the package-query and yaourt packages by either removing the original build directories or choosing a new directory.

-NOTE: This script requires that you are part of the wheel group, and you are in that the wheel group is enabled in the /etc/sudoers file.
+NOTE: This script requires that you are part of the wheel group, and that the wheel group is enabled in the /etc/sudoers file.
 If you are unsure how to perform these actions, please go to: https://wiki.archlinux.org/index.php/Sudo for a full tutorial, or use the forums for assistance.